CoolPluginsTeam/form-masks-for-elementor/readme.txt

 == Changelog ==

 = 2.5.6 - Sep 19, 2025 =
-- Added: - Marketing notices with pro elements.
+- Added: - Added other plugin recommendations for Pro Elements users.
-- Fixed: - Other plugin Conflict with marketing notices.
+- Fixed: - Conflicts with other plugins.
 - Tested up to: Elementor 3.32.2 and Elementor Pro 3.32.1.

 = 2.5.5 - Sep 11, 2025 =